Bubba Jenkins: 2007-08

 Sophomore: Before the season started, Jenkins won a gold medal at the Junior World Championships in freestyle at 66 kilograms.
-Competed at 149 pounds in college, during the season he downed the accomplished Jordan Burroughs in a close 3-2 ending match.
-Went 2–2 at the Big Tens, downing Lance Palmer twice and losing to Brent Metcalf and Josh Churella, placing fifth and going to the NCAAs where he did exceptionally well going 4-1 and becoming the runner-up.
+Competing at 149 pounds, he downed the accomplished Jordan Burroughs in a close 3-2 match.
+He went 2–2 at the Big Tens, downing Lance Palmer twice and losing to Brent Metcalf and Josh Churella, placing fifth.
+At the NCAAs, he did exceptionally well, going 4-1 and becoming the runner-up.

 2008-09

-Junior: Finished the regular season with an undefeated 22–0 record.
-Went 2-0 prior to the finals at the Big Ten Championship, where he suffered an injury and was forced to forfeit and earn runner-up honors.
-At the NCAAs, Jenkins was notably affected by the injury and had a tough 0–2 run at the tournament.
+Junior: He finished the regular season with a 22–0 record.
+He went 2-0 at the Big Ten tournament to reach the final, but suffered an injury and was forced to forfeit and earn runner-up honors.
+At the NCAAs, Jenkins was affected by the injury and finished 0–2 at the tournament.

 2009-10

 Redshirt: Jenkins redshirted this season because of athletic and academic issues.

 2010-11

-Senior: When Cael Sanderson arrived as the new head coach at PSU, Jenkins didn't feel comfortable with the way of teaching of Sanderson and Sanderson felt uncomfortable with the style of Jenkins.
+Senior: When Cael Sanderson arrived as the new head coach at PSU, Jenkins did not feel comfortable with Sanderson's teaching and Sanderson felt uncomfortable with Jenkins' style.
 This caused him to transfer to Arizona State University.
-In his first and only year with the Sun Devils, Jenkins captured an NCAA title by pinning previously unbeaten Nittany Lion and future World Champion and Olympic gold medalist David Taylor in the finals.
-Jenkins graduated as an NCAA champion, two-time finalist and two-time All-American.
+In his first and only year with the Sun Devils, Jenkins captured an NCAA title by pinning previously unbeaten Nittany Lion and future world champion and Olympic gold medalist David Taylor in the final.
+Jenkins graduated as an NCAA champion, two-time finalist, and two-time All-American.